 It is very common to say that a fat puppy is a healthy pup.
 Do not buy into this theory.
-With so many breeds having so many different problems with joints such as hips and elbows, it is extremely important to not let your new puppy gain too much w Deworming Date two years of his life when their joints and growth plates are growing and crossing.
+With so many breeds having so many different problems with joints such as hips and elbows, it is extremely important to not let your new puppy gain too much weight during the first one or two years of his life when their joints and growth plates are growing and closing.